Thor: Love and Thunder: Filming

 Filming occurred at Centennial Park in Sydney in early February, with Klementieff, Gillan, Bautista, and Pratt completing their scenes shortly afterward.
 In early March, set photos revealed Damon and Neill were reprising their roles as the Asgardian actors playing Loki and Odin, along with Luke Hemsworth in his Ragnarok role as the actor playing Thor.
 Melissa McCarthy was also revealed to be portraying an actress playing Hela alongside her husband Ben Falcone in an undisclosed role; these cameos were for a sequence where actors reenact scenes from Ragnarok.
 Damon filmed his part over two days.
-Alexander completed filming her scenes by the end of the month, while Goldblum was confirmed to appear as the Grandmaster, and Russell Crowe was revealed to be portraying Zeus in what was described as a "fun cameo".
+Alexander completed filming her scenes by the end of the month, while Goldblum was confirmed to appear as the Grandmaster, and Russell Crowe was revealed to be appearing in the film in what was described as a "fun cameo".
+Crowe finished filming his scenes in late April, around which time it was confirmed that he would play Zeus in the film.
 Crowe was originally set to play Satan in the film before his character was changed to Zeus.
-Crowe finished filming his scenes in April.
+Septimus Caton would later be cast as Satan and had makeup and prosthetic tests done, but the character does not appear in the film.
 At the beginning of May, Waititi said there were four weeks left of shooting, while Idoine said he would continue work on the film through the end of 2021.
-Filming wrapped on June 1, 2021, by which point Neill had revealed that singer Jenny Morris would appear in the film.
+Filming wrapped on June 1, 2021, by which point Neill had revealed that singer Jenny Morris would appear in the film, making a cameo as a New Asgard citizen.
 Goldblum and Peter Dinklage, who was set to reprise his role as Eitri from Infinity War, had their scenes cut from the theatrical release, as did Lena Headey, who was approached by Waititi for a role in the film.